Moedrian/contens_for_blogs/raspberrypi_centos_config.md

   * Windows 10
   * Your own WiFi
   * An Ethenet cable
 * Why CentOS?
-Because on April 3rd 2019 Jack encounter a bizarre bug on Raspbian.
-* After installing php 7.2, he rebooted it and he could never connect it via ssh WiFi neither WiFI nor Ethenet cable...
+Because on April 3rd 2019 Jack encountered a bizarre bug on Raspbian.
+After installing php 7.2, he rebooted it and he could never connect it via ssh by neither WiFI nor Ethenet cable...
 * Damn it!
 * **And the Official wiki is [here](https://wiki.centos.org/SpecialInterestGroup/AltArch/armhfp)**